taddeseanb/kenya-hub/index.md

 ### Documents

-Read more about the various API's which are available for this service.
+Read more about the various APIs which are available for this service.

 :::